danieljoserodriguez/papers/README.md

 Sorry for checking in binaries but I do see this space evolving one day to allow for works in progress to be included for the latest things coming out.

 Enjoy and hope this was helpful!

+## Directory Info
+- Deep Learning: papers from across the globe focusing on the most relavant and popular papers to date.
+- RFCs - A Request for Comments (RFC) repo which are formal documents from the Internet Engineering Task Force ( IETF ) that is the result of committee drafting and subsequent review by interested parties.
+Some RFCs are informational in nature.
+Rather than having on the web - here they are in PDF easy to grab.